J4nvg/TueCompuRiskV/README.md

 # TueCompuRiskV
-## Assignments to learn RiskVAssembly
+## Assignments to learn Risk-V Assembly
+Simple assignments to prepare for the computation I exam.